 While, technically speaking, form data is submitted to Salesforce once a visitor clicks the submit button, you can setup Soapbox Engage and Salesforce to allow a visitor to begin a form submission, save it, edit it over successive visits, and submit it when completed.
 Doing so will involve the creation of the form itself, a couple fields on the object in Salesforce denoting status of the submission, and a Directories page showing submissions that are in progress.
-It also requires our User Integration feature that allows for the association of logged in user accounts with Contact records in Salesforce.
+It also requires our Portals feature that allows for the association of logged in user accounts with Contact records in Salesforce.

 To demonstrate, let's examine a common use case.

 I am an organization that accepts applications from visitors.
-My website has Salesforce User Integration.
+My website has Salesforce Portals.
 Visitors login to Soapbox to submit their applications.
 The applications are saved to a custom object in Salesforce called Applications where they are reviewed by staff upon submission.
 The Applications object is a child of the Contacts object.
 The Applications object has a Status picklist field with values such as "Submitted", "In Review", "Denied", and "Approved".
 These applications are long and often require visitors to access information from multiple sources, thereby necessitating that they not be forced to complete the application in one session.

 Given the situation, the following would offer one possible solution.
 You are obviously free to alter the suggested field names and language, as you see fit.
 These are included for demonstration purposes only: